 The tower was added last.
 Its plain but good proportions, with battlements, angle-buttresses and a square stair-turret, recall Kentish examples, though the tall broach spire is more typical of Sussex.
 It is early C15, but elements look back to the C14, notably the pointed north and west bell-openings with ogee heads; the others are square-headed.
 The openings of the ringing chamber are trefoiled.
-The west window of panelled tracery was renewed c1981 (vidi) and supplants a C19 replacement of a C18 wooden one (1 p55).
+The west window of panelled tracery was renewed c1981 (vidi) in place of a C19 replacement of a C18 wooden one (1 p55).
 The C15 tower arch has a double-chamfered head with foliage stops and semi-octagonal shafts on the responds.
-The north aisle had a two-light east window (Hussey p295), which went in the C19 _ the south aisle may have had one too.
+The north aisle had a two-light east window (Hussey p295), which went in the C19; the south aisle may have had one too.

 The Sharpe Collection drawing (1804) shows probably C18 timber windows in the tower and south aisle, which had a dormer for a gallery.
-Adelaide Tracy drew the church in 1853 (II p127) in the course of the restoration, for though it had only started that year, the tower west window is as (image) today.
+Adelaide Tracy drew the church in 1853 (II p127) in the course of the restoration, for though it had only started that year, the tower west window is as today.
 There has been some question about the authorship of that restoration, for there are actual or near contemporary references to both J Peacock (ICBS) and W White (Hunter p264, citing various sources) as architect.
-However a report in the Gentleman’s Magazine, (January to June 1854 pages 517-18) describes in detail the restoration (cited as GM) and names Peacock as the responsible architect.
-This seems conclusive, particularly in view of his previous local connections and ithe fact he is also named in the ICBS papers, which cover the actual period of work.
+However, a report in the Gentleman’s Magazine, (January to June 1854 pages 517-18) describes in detail the restoration (cited as GM) and names Peacock as the responsible architect.
+This seems conclusive, particularly in view of his previous local connections and the fact he is also named in the ICBS papers covering the actual period of work.
 It may be that White provided estimates but was unsuccessful in obtaining the work.
-A sum of £2575 12s 0d was raised by subscription (Parliamentary Paper XLVIII p188 – my thanks to Martin Jones for this reference), which would have covered all the work, assuming this actually cost £2200 as stated at the time (GM); the roofs of nave and aisles were replaced,with tiles in place of the Horsham slabs outside, and also most external detail, including the east windows of both aisles.
+A sum of £2575 12s 0d was raised by subscription (Parliamentary Paper XLVIII p188 – my thanks to Martin Jones for this reference), which would have covered all the work, assuming this actually cost £2200 as stated at the time (GM ibid); the roofs of nave and aisles were replaced,with tiles in place of the Horsham slabs outside, and also most external detail, including the east windows of both aisles.
 Dating from the same time is a vestry.
-The chancel was not restored at this time (B 18 p517) – only ‘necessary repairs’ were carried out (GM). which aroused the displeasure of the incumbent who put up a notice criticising the poor efforts of the Ecclesiatical Commissioners, said to be responsible for maintaining the chancel.
+The chancel was not restored at this time (B 18 p517) and only ‘necessary repairs’ were carried out (GM ibid). which aroused the displeasure of the incumbent who put up a notice criticising the poor efforts of the Ecclesiastical Commissioners, said to be responsible for maintaining the chancel.

 Fittings and monument